 The Bible prophesies that this age of human misrule will end, and Jesus Christ will return.
-But so many people have been wrong about when this will happen.
-How can we really know if we are in the end times?
+But how can we really know if we are in the end times?

 The Bible talks about the time of the end or the last days in many places.
 It is shorthand for the time when human sin and evil will bring us to the brink of annihilation, when only God’s intervention will save us.

-Probably the best place to start exploring this subject is in the Olivet Prophecy.
+Probably the best place to start exploring this subject in the Bible is in the Olivet Prophecy.

 Jesus had sobered His disciples by telling them the impressive stones of Herod’s temple would all be thrown down (Matthew 24:2).
 So they asked Him, “Tell us, when will these things be?
 And what will be the sign of Your coming, and of the end of the age?” (verse 3).